raguay/MyNotes/Sermon. No Condemnation.md

             2. Also known as "walking in the flesh" or "following the world" or "self rule"
     2. you pay the penalty by
         1. Physical death
+            1. Illnesses
+            2. Problems
+            3. Body actually dies
+        2. Spiritual death
+            1. When the body dies with no spiritual life with Christ
-        2. Spiritual death - Eternity in the Lake of Fire
+            2. Eternity in the Lake of Fire
 3. Law of the Spirit of life in Christ Jesus
     1. Truly saved and walking with Jesus
         1. Known as "Walking in the Spirit" or "Walking After the Spirit"
     2. There is no condemnation - no penalty or guilt from the Law